Skip to main content

 Students will be exposed to building, engineering, programming, and coding activities.
 Students will work with various types of robots, including ones they create themselves, to perform given tasks.
 Students will create their own video games using a variety of platforms including Bloxels and Scratch.
 The class will participate in challenges and competitions using the robots they learned about, including Ozobots, Meepers, Mindstorms and WeDo’s

-Barbara Shineman Summer Scholars
+Sheldon Institute for Barbara Shineman Scholars